 But deciding what niche to focus on is daunting.
 There are a never-ending array of options, and with so much on the line, the pressure to segment your market in the correct way—or perhaps more importantly, to avoid selecting the wrong option—is huge.

-Download a list of your clients and place this into a spreadsheet (we’ll be sorting and re-sorting it).
-You can download a template you can use for this.
+Download a list of your clients and place it into a spreadsheet that you can sort and re-sort.
+You can download this template to help.

-If you’re not using our template, add some additional columns to your client list so you can identify the industry, size, location, and growth trajectory of each client.
+If you’re not using that template, add some additional columns to your client list so you can identify each client's:

-Add another column to identify your favorite vs. least favorite clients, working relationship (one for good points and one for bad points), and a notes column.
+Your working relationship (one for good points and one for bad points)

-Complete these columns for your clients, and feel free to get help from your staff.
+Complete these columns for each of your clients, and feel free to get help from your staff.
 You might even ask them to complete the details for the clients they work with.

 In the notes column, ask your staff to comment if they have complaints about working with the client, or what they enjoy about that relationship most.